-A battery fuel gauge, also known as a battery gas gauge, determines the state-of-charge (SOC) and state-of-health of a battery and predicts how much longer, under specific operating conditions, the battery can continue to provide power.
-Inadequate battery life and unreliable SOC reporting are some of the most common complaints about any battery-powered device.
-Highly accurate battery fuel gauges are needed to avoid surprise shutdowns and are a critical part of the user experience.
+A battery fuel gauge, also known as a battery gas gauge, determines battery state-of-charge (SOC) and state-of-health.
+A battery fuel gauge IC can predict how much longer, under specific operating conditions, the battery can continue to provide power.
+Inadequate battery life and unreliable battery SOC reporting are some of the most common complaints about any battery-powered device.
+Highly accurate battery fuel gauges are needed to avoid surprise shutdowns and are critical for a positive user experience.

 Our patented ModelGauge algorithm provides the industry's best accuracy for reporting battery SOC.
 By eliminating the current-sense resistor and other external components, our ModelGauge battery fuel gauge ICs also save cost and space.